sunforthree/protofsm/README.md

 # ProtoFSM

 Tools for parsing and manipulating regular expressions, a simple finite state machine library for C++, designed for optimal performance and zero-copy.
 It allows programmers to free input string object and regular experssions, match them and callback functions do things they want.

+Programmers can give a series of parsed `Network Packet` to an `Automation`.
+If all packets match the `Automation`, `Action` pre-defined will be exectued.

 ProtoFSM benefits from the C++11 template metaprogramming features, it can have variable inputs what users want.

 ## License
 ProtoFSM is [Open Source] software.
 It may be used for any purpose, including commercial purposes, at absolutely no cost.
 It is